KaitoXCode/nvim-pure/README.md

 ### TODO
 move from packer to lazy

-mave from null ls to conform
+mave from null-ls to conform & nvim-lint